 Which type of identities are you managing?

 - IAM systems are designed to manage and protect internal, employee identities.

-- CIAM systems are designed to manage and protect external identities, such as customers, citizens, partners, contractors, APIs or things (think IoT) – and is therefore optimised for very different use cases.
+- Customer Identity & Access Management (CIAM) systems are designed to manage and protect external identities, such as customers, citizens, partners, contractors, APIs or things (IoT) – and is therefore optimised for very different use cases.

 How important is User Experience (UX)?

 Are users trained on the systems?
-Or is intuitive UX critical?
+Is intuitive UX critical?

 How flexible should the system be?

 - Internal IAM doesn’t need to be updated regularly – and updates can be made over longer periods of time.